USCyberMilitia/BlindSite/README.md

 ### Civilian Unknown Master Key

-Use this when the investigator should not know or possess the reveal key.

-This is critical if you are a civilian and need to preserve evidence while proving you never had local access to the reveal key or the ability to decrypt the original evidence yourself.

-For USCM handoff workflows, you may use the USCM escrow public key below.
-The only way to safely use this with potential legal protections is to use our key.
-DO NOT USE YOUR OWN KEY!
+For USCM Civilian Unknown Master Key handoff workflows, you MUST use the USCM escrow public key below.

+Do **not** use your own key for Civilian Unknown Master Key mode.

+The purpose of this mode is that the civilian collector can preserve evidence while lacking the local ability to decrypt or reveal the original material.
+If you generate or control the private key yourself, that custody separation no longer exists.

+If you want the intended Civilian Unknown Master Key workflow, use the USCM escrow public key.

 **Never publish or upload your private key.**